MarkPearlCoZa/Blog_General/_posts/2016-07-23-The-one-line-method.md

 For me there are two main motivators.

 1) My overarching principle in programming systems in the business space is writing code that is maintainable.
 The most maintainable code for me is code that is easily readable (write once, read many times).
-For me (and I understand this may not be for everyone), pulling the "work" of generating a comma separated string into a separate method increases the readability of the "DoSomeWork" method.
+For me (and I understand this may not be for everyone), pulling the "work" of generating a comma separated string into a separate method increases the readability of the "DoSomeWork" method when a developer is "scanning" while reading the code.
 Those reading my code can read that the approved, rejected & unknown variables have comma separated values from their respective collections without processing what String.Join(",", ...) does.

 2) In this instance, I'm sensing some re-use.
 It is likely that if I decide to change how I format the approved variable, the rejected and unknown variable values will also likely change.
 By extracting a method with this work in it, it makes it easier to adjust all 3 values.